GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Human beings are not accustomed to being perfect, and few areas of human activity demand it.
-Adjusting to the requirement for perfection is, I think, the most difficult part of learning to program.
+> ### Email is a wonderful thing for people whose role in life is to be on top of things.
+But not for me; my role is to be on the bottom of things.
+What I do takes long hours of studying and uninterruptible concentration.
 >
-> ~ *Fred Brooks*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts